-The Beacon Insurance Company Limited is ranked as the fifth largest insurer in Trinidad and Tobago, straddling the divide between small and large insurance companies.
-Our roots go back to 1972 when Mr Aziz Hadeed founded The Caribbean Insurance Company.
-His son, Gerald Hadeed, rebranded as The Beacon Insurance Company in 1996.
-The early years of the company were characterised by direct personal relationships between Aziz and his clients, rather than through Brokers.
-At the time of the rebrand, Beacon was turning over a respectable TT\$35 million in Gross Premiums.
-In 2016, we surpassed the TT\$351 million benchmark, with Gross Assets exceeding TT\$551 million.
-After nearly 45 years of cumulative growth, Beacon is now a regional player with Branch Offices and an Agency network that spans Tobago, Barbados, Grenada, St Lucia, St Vincent & The Grenadines, St Kitts & Nevis. and Dominica.
+The Beacon Insurance Company Limited is ranked as the fourth largest insurer in Trinidad and Tobago.
+Our roots go back to 1972 when Mr Aziz Hadeed founded The Caribbean Insurance Company, passing the proverbial baton to his son, Gerald Hadeed, who sits at the helm today.
+The company was rebranded as The Beacon Insurance Company in 1996.
+The early years of the company were characterised by direct personal relationships between Aziz and his clients, rather than through Brokers and after 45 years of cumulative growth, Beacon is now a regional player with Branch Offices and an Agency network that spans Trinidad & Tobago, Barbados, Grenada, St Lucia, St Vincent & The Grenadines, St Kitts & Nevis, and Dominica.
+Beacon therefore enjoys a reputation as an emerging giant in the regional insurance industry.